subinoybiswas/goenv/README.md

   - The value of the environment variable.
   - An error if the environment variable is not found or if there was an error loading the `.env` file.

+### `GetEnvFrmFile(key string) (string, error)`

+Retrieves the value of the environment variable specified by `key` from the `.env` file.

+- `key`: The name of the environment variable to retrieve.
+- Returns:
+  - The value of the environment variable.
+  - An error if the environment variable is not found or if there was an error loading the `.env` file.

+### `GetEnvFrmOS(key string) (string, error)`

+Retrieves the value of the environment variable specified by `key` from the OS environment.

+- `key`: The name of the environment variable to retrieve.
+- Returns:
+  - The value of the environment variable.
+  - An error if the environment variable is not found.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on [GitHub](https://github.com/yourusername/goenv).
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on [GitHub](https://github.com/subinoybiswas/goenv).

-## License

-This package is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to further customize this README to better fit your package's needs!